mchwalinska/4EU-Protist-diversity-course-2024/README.md

 </details>

-Download taxonomy_table.tsv to your computer and open in Excel.
+Download taxonomy_table.tsv to your computer and open it in Excel.
+Examine the file.
 ***Which taxa are the most present in your samples?***

 #### !!! <ins>FINAL OUTCOMES</ins> !!!

 Congratulations!
 You've just finished the first part of today's data analysis!
-As a final outputs you obtained:
+As a final outputs, you obtained:
-* `feature-table.tsv` - table of ASVs abundances
+* `feature-table.tsv` - table of ASV abundances
 * `taxonomy_table.tsv` - table of taxonomy for each ASV